 - Request an account on Adroit by completing this form.

 - Send an email to Doug Rosso (email@example.com) stating your interest in using the software.
+You will need to complete a confidentially agreement.
 Sign and return the confidentially agreement.
 A request will be made to Research Computing to make Gaussian available to you on Adroit (or in some cases Della).

 After you have access, to see the available modules run these commands:

 $ ssh <YourNetID>@adroit.princeton.edu # vpn needed from off-campus $ module available gaussian gaussian/g03 gaussian/g09 gaussian/g16

 If you do not see these modules then you have not been added to the g03 Linux group.
 Follow the steps above to resolve this.

 All Gaussian calculations on Adroit and Della must be submitted through the job scheduler.
 Below is a sample Slurm script for a Gaussian 16 job on Adroit:

 #!/bin/bash #SBATCH --job-name=gaussian # create a short name for your job #SBATCH --nodes=1 # node count #SBATCH --ntasks=<N> # total number of tasks across all nodes #SBATCH --cpus-per-task=1 # cpu-cores per task (>1 if multi-threaded tasks) #SBATCH --mem=40G # total memory per node (4G per cpu-core is default) #SBATCH --time=01:00:00 # total run time limit (HH:MM:SS) #SBATCH --mail-type=begin # send email when job begins #SBATCH --mail-type=end # send email when job ends #SBATCH --mail-user=<YourNetID>@princeton.edu module purge module load gaussian/g16 g16 < input.com > output.log